 Our residential model creates ‘nested communities’ in the Yale-NUS tradition of supporting lifelong learning in liberal arts and the sciences by combining academic, intellectual, social, cultural, athletic and artistic life.
 As you and your peers pursue a rich student-directed co-curricular life of student government, clubs, organizations, arts and athletics, you will build your independence and leadership skills, while achieving mental agility and strength of mind.
 On campus, you will have frequent opportunities to interact with your professors and staff, as well as visiting speakers, artists, and international leaders.
 These living-and-learning experiences between classroom and community, perhaps even more than those in a formal classroom, will define your experience at Yale-NUS College.

 Each Residential College has a Rector and Vice Rector who live in the college and play a significant role in residential life.
 The Vice Rectors support the overall wellness of students and coordinate community-building events.
 The Vice Rectors also play a role in academics, providing support and advice to students on an individual basis.

-The college Rectors are the chief administrative officers and the presiding faculty presence in each Residential College.
-They are responsible for the physical well-being and safety of students in the residential colleges, as well as for fostering and shaping the social, cultural and educational life and character of the colleges.
-College Rectors sponsor educational programming events, invite guests for Rector’s teas, host study breaks and offer programmes to enhance the student experience.
+The college Rectors are responsible for fostering and shaping the social, cultural and intellectual life and character of the colleges.
+College Rectors sponsor educational programming events, invite guests for Rector’s teas, host study breaks and offer programmes to enhance intellectual and cultural student experience.